 4.4 Accepting without reading: A user accepts what is prompted on the screen without reading the prompt or understand what it's asking.
 For example: while browsing a webpage, an Internet advertisement or window appears that says your computer is infected with a virus or malware; you have won a prize; asking to complete a survey or that a unique plug-in is required.
-Without fully understanding what is it you're getting, you accept the prompt that will install a malware.
+Without fully understanding what it is you're getting, you accept the prompt that will install a malware.

-4.5 Downloading applications (apps) from a website: download programs only from the reputable websites and with a valid digital signature.
+4.5 Downloading applications (apps) from a website: Only download programs only from reputable websites and with a valid digital signature.
 If you are unsure, leave the site and research the website and the software you are being asked to install.
 If it is OK, you can always come back to site and install it.